blackducksoftware/hub-imageinspector-ws/README.md

 ## Where can I get the latest release? ##
 You can download the latest source from GitHub: https://github.com/blackducksoftware/hub-imageinspector-ws.

+There are no releases yet, but eventually:
 You can download the latest release artifacts from GitHub: https://github.com/blackducksoftware/hub-imageinspector-ws/releases

 ## Documentation ##
 hub-imageinspector-ws is under development.

 src/main/resources/demo.sh is a shell script that uses docker to get 3 containers running, and then suggests (echo's) some curl commands to test them.
+(This will probably get renamed to demo_docker.sh.)

 Requirements: bash, docker, java 8, curl, port 8080, 8081, 8082, and a /tmp dir.